pedro88/markdown/readme.md

 ## BeCoder

-Hi, I'm Pierre, fresh beCoder student from Malmedy.
+Hi, I'm Pierre, fresh beCoder student from Oostende.
-I'm very enthousiast about learning new super powers like Javascript, HTML and CSS.
+I'm very enthousiast about learning new super powers like Javascript, HTML and Ju-Jitsu Brésilien.

 ### Some of my surprising skills :

 - Making Chocolate
 - Practicing screen printing on crepes
-- Builing my own analogic cameras
+- Building my own analogic cameras

 ### My favorite three things in the universe :

 - Foraging mushrooms
-- Reading a new Sci-Fi novel
+- Reading a new Hentai
 - Hiking

 ### My Becode objectives :

-My goal is to learn new programming skills and find new brainfucked challenge to achieve.
+My goal is to goal some goals

 ### My fears :